scenariomartin/EnglishWords/words.md

 elsewhere
 attendant
-burden  ,it is burdened with debt, and a deficit in its pension plan. ruffle  ,she ruffled her feather and gave him a look of deep disgust. flag ::indicate
+burden  ,it is burdened with debt, and a deficit in its pension plan. flag ::indicate
 lateral [ˈlætərəl]
 ,status quo